 Focus: the bullet points provide the frame for what is to be done in the session.
 The SWL should use the bullets to guide what they write for the SL/HoD and tutors to do and say during each session.
 Each bullet needs to be addressed and specific reference should be made to the course manual/s.
-Guidance notes on Leading the session.
-What the SL/HoDs will have to say during each stage of the session Guidance Notes on Tutor Activity during the PD Session.
+Guidance Notes on Tutor Activity during the PD Session.
 What PD Session participants (Tutors) will do during each stage of the session.
-Time in session Introduction to the session 1.1 Self-introduction: Ask tutors to introduce themselves.
-1.2 Ask tutors to share any successes and issues they had when using ICT tools in a previous semester employing talk for learning strategies.
-1.1 Kindly introduce yourself to the group.
+Time in session 1.
+Introduction to the session 1.1 Kindly introduce yourself to the group.
 1.2 Tutors share any successes and issues they had when using ICT tools in a previous semester employing talk for learning strategies.
-20 mins 1.3 Asks tutors who are conversant with and have utilized ICT tool(s) in Lessons in the previous semester(s) to share their practices and how these ICT tools and its integration has impacted on their teaching in any of the semester(s).
-It is important to identify the topic as well as the ICT tool(s) used in the discussion.
 1.3 Tutors who are conversant with and have utilized ICT tool(s) in Lessons in the previous semester(s) to share their practices and how these ICT tools and its integration has impacted on their teaching in any of the semester(s).
 It is important to identify the topic as well as the ICT tool(s) used in the discussion.

-1.4.
-Ask tutors to read the purpose, the learning outcomes and learning indicators of the manual and use the think-pair-share approach to share their views about how the manual can help them to integrate ICT into their lessons.
+1.4 Read the purpose, the learning outcomes and learning indicators of the manual and use the think-pair-share approach to share your views about how the manual can help you to integrate ICT into their lessons.
+Distinctive aspects Tutors to discuss ICT tool(s) they are familiar with and any unique qualities of these ICT tool(s) as learning tools that they can identify.
+20 mins